Early Christian History: Church Fathers — St Justin Martyr

 In a way, Justin presaged another scholar who would turn on scholarship: Ibn al-Ghazali, the 11th century Persian philosopher who emerged from a spiritual crisis by deciding that “philosophy” was inherently profane, contradicted Islam, and condemned it.

 Despite his dismissal of “philosophy” and traditional Hellenic learning methods as inferior to simply swallowing the often-incoherent ramblings of prophets, Justin wasn’t above presenting himself as a “Christian ‘philosopher’” who understood “philosophy” better than actual philosophers.
 He was beloved by other Christians because of that — and because the vast majority of them weren’t educated themselves, so they didn’t know any better.
+(Whether or not Justin himself knew better, is another matter.)

 Go back up to Early Christian History menu.